-The readiness graph (see Figure 5) shows the number and percentage of students whose scores fell into each of the ACT Readiness Levels: Exceeding, Ready, Close, and In Need of Support.
-The total number of students assessed is identified in the report header.
+The readiness distribution graph (see Figure 7) is a stacked bar graph that shows the number and percentage of students whose scores fell into each of the ACT Readiness Levels: Exceeding, Ready, Close, and In Need of Support.
+The total number of students assessed is identified at the bottom of the graph.
 This is the number of students who received valid scale scores for the subject.
-This total may not reflect the total number of students in the particular class (group) if, for example, some students were absent on test day or if student scores were marked Do Not Report due to testing irregularities.
+This total may not reflect the total number of students in the particular class if, for example, some students were absent on test day or if student scores were invalidated due to testing irregularities.
+The report displays a maximum of 30 students.